apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 7. Delete your `CordovaLib` directory, and copy the `CordovaLib` directory from the new project into your project's root directory.

-__NOTE:__ Starting with Cordova 3.0.0, projects do not come with any plugins, you will have to install the ones you require for your project using the `plugman` command-line utility.
+__NOTE__: Starting with Cordova 3.0.0, projects do not come with any plugins, you will have to install the ones you require for your project using the `plugman` command-line utility.
 See Using Plugman to Manage Plugins.